scipy-conference/scipy_proceedings/papers/mark_wickert_247/mwickert_247.rst

    \mathbf{H}\hat{\mathbf{x}}_{k-1}^-\ \ \longrightarrow\ \ h(\hat{\mathbf{x}}_{k-1}^-)

-For the case of GPS problem we have already seen that the state transition model is linear, thus the first calculation of **Step 1**, *predicted state update expression*, is the same as that found in the standard linear Kalman filter.
+For the case of the GPS problem we have already seen that the state transition model is linear, thus the first calculation of **Step 1**, *predicted state update expression*, is the same as that found in the standard linear Kalman filter.
 For **Step 3**, the state estimate, we need to linearize :math:`h(\hat{\mathbf{x}}_k^-)`.
 This is done by forming a matrix of partials